AFLplusplus/AFLplusplus/qemu_mode/libcompcov/README.md

 If you have the source code of the fuzzing target you should nto use this library and QEMU but build it with afl-clang-fast and the laf-intel options.

-To use this library make sure to preload it with AFL_PRELOAD.
+To use this library, make sure to preload it with AFL_PRELOAD.

 ```
   export AFL_PRELOAD=/path/to/libcompcov.so